 The MeCare platform Ms Wallis helped develop now cares for over 500 patients who suffer from one or more chronic illnesses, helping to deliver early intervention to prevent admission to hospital.

-In presenting the award, Federal Minister for Health, the Hon Greg Hunt MP, congratulated Ms Wallis and all nurses around Australia for their work throughout the COVID-19 pandemic.
+In presenting the award, Federal Minister for Health congratulated Ms Wallis and all nurses around Australia for their work throughout the COVID-19 pandemic.

 “As with many things in 2020, the COVID-19 Pandemic has necessitated rapid change to models of care and how health professionals deliver care,” Minister Hunt said.